shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

         string calldata desc,
         address receiverAddress,
         uint256 amount
-    ) public payable onlyMember("Only members can create new proposal.") {
+    ) public payable onlyMember("Only Members can create proposals.") {
         require(
             msg.value == 5 * 10**18,
             "You need to add 5 MATIC to create a proposal"